eslint/eslint/docs/src/contribute/governance.md

 The TSC has final authority over this project including:

-* Technical direction
+* Technical direction.
-* Project governance and process (including this policy)
+* Project governance and process (including this policy).
-* Contribution policy
+* Contribution policy.
-* GitHub repository hosting
+* GitHub repository hosting.

 TSC seats are not time-limited.
 The size of the TSC can not be larger than five members.
 This size ensures adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.